how i use computers

 language

-part of being autistic for me is that i get overwhelmed by extraneous detail very easily , so i view many of these as accessibility features[5] for the way they keep code clean , easy to read , & reduce the number of things i have to keep in my head .
+i'm autistic & get overwhelmed by extraneous detail very easily , so i view many of these as accessibility features[5] , because of way they encourage code that is easy to read & reduce the number of things i must keep in working memory at once - while still feeling quite empowering .

 code editor